package-operator/package-operator/docs/api-reference.md

 ### Probe

-Defines probe parameters to check parts of a package.
+Defines probe parameters.
+Only one can be filled.

 | Field | Description |
 | ----- | ----------- |